vivekchandrabs/Credit-card-payment-prediction/README.md

 ## Models trained on:

-  Logistic regression.
+* Logistic regression

-  Logistic regression using sklearn.
+* Logistic regression using sklearn